Disney World In September (2025)

 We’ll talk more specifically about crowds and events below, but we like to start with some dates to flag.
 If you’re thinking about these dates for your visit, keep in mind that normal rules might not apply.

-August 30 - September 3.
-This is Labor Day weekend, with Labor Day itself being Monday, September 2.
+August 29 - September 2.
+This is Labor Day weekend, with Labor Day itself being Monday, September 1.
 Labor Day typically marks the end of summer in the United States and the start of the school year.
-Because of its timing in relation to the school year, Labor Day isn’t a huge draw for crowds.
+Because of its timing in relation to the school year, Labor Day is a rare holiday that isn’t a huge draw for crowds.
 It’s more or less comparable to August, but busier than the rest of September.

 Disney World Crowds In September

 Our position on Walt Disney World crowd calendars is that people often put too much weight into them, but that’s it’s still good to know general trends as well as specific events that impact crowds.
-Outside a slight Labor Day bump, we estimate September to be the least busy month at Walt Disney World.
+Even with a tiny Labor Day bump, we estimate September to be the least busy month at Walt Disney World.

 With summer wrapping up around Labor Day, few families want to take their kids out of school so early in the school year.
 As a result, September sees lessened demand from family travelers.